 You want your recall to mean something very specific every time it is used.

-You can say in a different voice “come here sweetie.”
+Feel free to say in a different voice “Come here, sweetie.”
 That use of the word “come” will be fine.

 You just don’t want your dog hearing “Junior, COME!” at any other time than when you actually want him to come and you are going to pay him (with treats).